-- (a) Actuarial Methodology: On conversion of the PSSA from a defined benefit plan to a shared risk plan, an actuarial valuation report was prepared by LifeWorks (previously Morneau Shepell), the independent actuary to document: - the results of the initial funding policy valuation, as required under sub-paragraph 100.6(2)(a)(ii) of the Pension Benefits Act (New Brunswick) ("Act"); - the Conversion Plan as required under as required under sub-paragraph 100.6(2)(a)(i) of the Act; and - the results of the going-concern actuarial valuation required under paragraph 14(1) of the Shared Risk Plan Regulation 2012-75 to the Act.
+- (a) Actuarial Methodology: On conversion of the PSSA from a defined benefit plan to a shared risk plan, an actuarial valuation report was prepared by Morneau Shepell (now known as TELUS Health), the independent actuary to document: - the results of the initial funding policy valuation, as required under sub-paragraph 100.6(2)(a)(ii) of the Pension Benefits Act (New Brunswick) ("Act"); - the Conversion Plan as required under as required under sub-paragraph 100.6(2)(a)(i) of the Act; and - the results of the going-concern actuarial valuation required under paragraph 14(1) of the Shared Risk Plan Regulation 2012-75 to the Act.

-The next going-concern actuarial valuation will be conducted as of January 1, 2023.
+The next going-concern actuarial valuation will be conducted as of January 1, 2024.
 Such a valuation is prepared solely to comply with the requirements of the Income Tax Act (Canada).

 The Act requires that a funding policy valuation be prepared annually and submitted to the Superintendent of Pensions.
-The annual funding policy valuation was prepared as of January 1, 2022 by the independent actuary.
-The next funding policy valuation is expected to be prepared no later than January 1, 2023.
+The annual funding policy valuation was prepared as of January 1, 2023 by the independent actuary.
+The next funding policy valuation is expected to be prepared no later than January 1, 2024.